aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

    (along the line) and the actual data points.
 This is then **squared and sum up to get sum of squared error**.

+..

    Linear regression is the method to get the line that fits the given data with the minimum sum of squared error.

-*Note: I know it's confusing for the first time, but you'll get used to using superscript for indexing data points...*
+*Note: I know it’s confusing for the first time, but you’ll get used to using superscript for indexing data points…*

 How to Find the Optimal Solution